cintravitor/pc-portfolio-dashboard/google-apps-script/README.md

-# 📊 Google Apps Script Analytics Backend
+# 📊 Google Apps Script Backend

 ## Overview

-This folder contains the **serverless backend** for the P&C Portfolio Analytics system.
-It uses Google Apps Script to collect anonymous analytics data from the dashboard and store it in a Google Sheet.
+This folder contains the **serverless backend** for the P&C Portfolio Dashboard.
+It uses Google Apps Script to serve portfolio data and governance metrics from Google Sheets.

 ---